 The creation of coarse drops succeeds thanks to the use of anti-drift nozzles (ADN) with a low spray pressure (approx. 2 bar).
 A coarse drop spectrum is thus achieved.

 Special liquid fertiliser- (LF) or multi-hole nozzles should preferably be used under critical conditions in order to apply the liquid fertiliser in a “rain” formation even in large quantities.

 PIASAN®-S 25/6 can be applied evenly, with precise dosage and right up to the edge with customary plant protection technology.
 All nozzles are well suited for the start of spring growth or at sowing.
 The following applies for fertilisation in crop formations: The drops should be proportionately greater for more sensitive plants and the spray pressure lower.
 The choice of nozzle can have a decisive effect on the plant compatibility.

 You use fan nozzles from the start of spring growth until the bolting phase.
-You use injector nozzles and anti-drift nozzles in the lower pressure range.
+You use anti-drift nozzles in the lower pressure range.
 For this purpose you should make use of the tables for liquid fertilisers (UAN) provided by the nozzle manufacturers.
 They are also suitable for combined application with plant protection agents, growth regulators and trace nutrients.